 - social media whistleblowing does influence the company's policy – sooner or later lousy reputation hits your sales

-Social media strategy, policy and marketing campaigns really make a difference and work all together in shaping the identity of employee.
-The thing which is worth to remember is that when we don't consider social media as valuable source of information, we lose opportunities - and, consequently, money.
+Social media strategy, policy, and marketing campaigns really make a difference and work all together in shaping the identity of an employee.
+The thing which is worth to remember is that when we don't consider social media as a valuable source of information, we lose opportunities – and, consequently, money.

 All the vectors used in this article belong to: